godarklight/concorde/ReadmeConcorde-jbsim.txt

 Alternate behaviour
 -------------------
-- "ctrl-B"    : reverse thrust used as speedbrake (FDM not implemented).
+- "ctrl-B"    : reverse thrust used as speedbrake.
 - "ctrl-I"    : menu.
 - "ctrl-T"    : altitude hold.
 - "[ / ]"     : nose used as flaps.